OuchenOussama/hespressence/README.md

 ### 5. Access the Dashboard

-Once the system is running, the dashboard for real-time sentiment monitoring can be accessed at the provided address in the browser (configured within your app).
+Once the system is running, the dashboard for real-time sentiment monitoring can be accessed at the provided address in the browser (configured within the app).

 ## Configuration

-The application's settings are managed through `src/config/settings.py`.
-Adjust the following parameters as needed:
+The application's settings are managed through `src/config/settings.py` :

 - **Kafka settings**: Topic names, broker addresses, and partition strategies.
 - **Flink settings**: Flink cluster configuration, job execution settings.